teccod/water-conditions-Europe/README.md

 # water-conditions-Europe

 This app shows data visualization.
+It uses python ML to predict future values of water conditions.
+It also uses few visualisation machanisms like PowerBI and Tableau by Adaptive Analytics at backend.
+IRIS BI dashboard also included.

 For example, Water Conditions in Europe region data was used.
-The Dash framework used to build Dashboards is a Python framework created by plotly for building interactive web applications.
+The Dash framework used to build Dashboards in a Python framework created by plotly for building interactive web applications.
 Dash is open source and building an application using this framework is viewed in a web browser.

 ## Installation